jessepav/lacygoill-wiki-backup/vim/vim9.md

     def Func(x = 3)
              ^---^

-This  is documented  at `:h  :def`, which  specifies the  3 ways  with which  an argument can be declared:
+This is  documented at `:help  :def`, which specifies the  3 ways with  which an argument can be declared:

     {name}: {type}